Ira Silverberg

-Ira Silverberg is an American literary agent and editor.
-Silverberg is also a consultant to writers, artists, publishers, and non-profit arts organizations.
+Ira Silverberg is an American editor, writer, and director of Broadview Arts Management, a consultancy working with writers, artists, publishers, arts funders, and non-profit arts organizations.
 He is a member of the adjunct faculty of the MFA Writing Program at Columbia University.
+He's worked in publishing as a literary agent; editor in chief of Grove Press; co-founder of High Risk Books/Serpent's Tail; and as Literature Director of the National Endowment for the Arts.

 Early life and education

 Silverberg was born and raised in the Bronx, New York.
 After graduating from Bronx High School of Science in 1980, he attended the CUNY Urban Legal Studies Center: a six-year BA/JD Program designed to teach lawyers to serve underserved urban communities.
 While attending CUNY, he met James Grauerholz (a friend and assistant of William Burroughs) at a bar in the East Village.
 They began a romantic relationship and Grauerholz convinced Silverberg to move to Kansas, where they lived and wrote with Burroughs and other aging beat poets.
 Silverberg attended the University of Kansas from 1982 to 1984.
 In 1984, he returned to New York and attended Hunter College.
 He dropped out of college at age 22, one semester short of a degree.